 Today, UVSYSCO is the brand name focused on municipal and wastewater applications and supporting, engineers, representatives, and facilities.

 2021 introduced the new brand, an upgraded FEP non-contact product line and a complete focus on the project team members: engineers, representatives, owners, operator, contractors, and outside vendors.

 Jim Donnellan went to work for his father-in-law, Walter Trommler.
 Jim, the son of Irish Immigrants that arrived in 1929, lived on the Hudson River in Nyack, was drafted into the US Army, and then worked various technical service jobs.

 He joined his father-in-law and worked in the manufacturing industry in 1965.
 UV products were just being introduced and their work remained focused on custom metal fabrication for the food, beverage, pharmaceutical and other high purity customers requiring stainless steel products.

 Taking over the company in 1990, Jim grew the company, consolidated various industry brands, and entered the municipal wastewater market when it was at its infancy.
-To meet the challenges of a municipal marketplace, Jim sold his Ultra Dynamics UV brand to Severn Trent / Capital Controls / now DeNora.
+To meet the challenges of a municipal marketplace, Jim sold Glasco Ultraviolet Systems and the Ultra Dynamics UV brands to Severn Trent / Capital Controls / now DeNora.
 This UDC brand is still available.

 Jim continues to operate his own company and comes to the factory.
-His sons and his grandson work in the industry today.
+His son and his grandson work in the industry today.

 The son of an immigrant German baker that arrived in 1882, Walter came of age in New York City during the Roaring 20s.